joexu28/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?

-First calculate the total number of steps taken per day
+Calculate the total number of steps taken per day
+Make a histogram of the total number of steps taken each day

 ```r
 # Calculate the total number of steps taken per day